yuvalbatan/writeups/tryhackme/The_Marketplace.md

 It's michael's cookie.

-Now I can change the current user cookie with michael's user cookie - I'll do it with cookie manager:
+Now I can change the current user cookie to michael's user cookie - I'll do it with cookie manager:

 Copy the token from the request, delete the current cookie, paste michael's cookie and save.

 ![image](https://user-images.githubusercontent.com/114166939/232116054-9115e1c8-2f66-41e3-af69-4716606596f0.png)

-Refresh on the home page:
+Refresh the home page:

 ![image](https://user-images.githubusercontent.com/114166939/232116191-be8c47ea-9607-4b36-a73f-d35913a8fb9e.png)